kristijanribaric/wl-keypeek/README.md

      ]
    }
    ```

 3. In the same keymap folder, enable RAW HID and VIA in `rules.mk`:

    ```make
    RAW_ENABLE = yes
    VIA_ENABLE = yes
    ```

 4. Build and flash your firmware:

    ```sh
    qmk compile -kb <your_keyboard> -km <your_keymap>
    ```

-5. **QMK only:** export `keyboard_info.json`:
+5. **QMK only:** Export layout information to `keyboard_info.json`:

    ```sh
    qmk info -kb <your_keyboard> -m -f json > keyboard_info.json
    ```

-   This is only required for QMK, because VIA does not provide physical layout data directly over the connection, while Vial does.
+   This step is only required for QMK keyboards, because VIA does not provide physical layout data directly over the connection.
+Vial keyboards do not require this step, as the layout data is transmitted when connecting the keyboard to KeyPeek.

 ### ZMK

 1. Add the KeyPeek module to your `zmk-config/config/west.yml`:

    ```yaml
    manifest:
      remotes: